v12technology/fluxtion/README.md

  - Integrates client logic as a first class citizen
  - Source code is generated that makes debugging and maintenance easy
  - Meta-data such as images and graphml are created to visualise the process graph

-## Philosophy
-Our philosophy is to make delivering streaming applications in java simple by employing a clean modern api similar to the familiar Java streams api.
-The Fluxtion compiler carries the burden of generating simple efficient code that is optimised for your specific application.
-We pay the cost at compile time only once, so every execution of your stream processor sees benefits in reduced startup time and smaller running costs.

-Why concentrate solely on the processing logic?
-There are many great messaging systems out there offering scale out to hundreds of millions of events per second.
-But many reactive applications do not need that scale, the problem is integrating the event streams from different messaging systems into a single decision making engine.
-In cases like these you want to concentrate on writing the logic.

 ## Example
 We have a five minute tutorial to dive into [here](https://github.com/v12technology/fluxtion-quickstart/tree/master).
 The excerpt below from the tutorial shows how a processing graph can be constructed in a few lines.
 ```java